-The City of Chicago Office of Inspector General (OIG) has released its third quarter report for 2021 to City Council.
-The report summarizes the Office’s activity from July 1, 2021 through September 30, 2021.
-This quarter’s report contains summaries of concluded investigations, inquiries, and other activities, including: An OIG investigation which established that a Department […]
+The City of Chicago Office of Inspector General (OIG) has released its third quarter report to City Council, which summarizes the Office’s activity from July 1, 2022 through September 30, 2022, and contains details of concluded investigations, evaluations, audits, and other activities.
+When OIG investigates and sustains allegations of misconduct, it issues summary reports of […]

 Read MoreNews